tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 - Use ICU Message Format
 - There are many popular i18n solutions
 - Tolgee can save you a lot of time
-- When choosing your i18n solution, check how it interpolates parameters, what formats it supports and
+- When choosing your i18n solution, check how it interpolates parameters, what formats it supports ICU message format